gchq/sleeper/docs/12-design.md

 There are two separate stages: the creation of compaction jobs, and the execution of those jobs.
 Compaction jobs are created by a lambda that runs the class `sleeper.compaction.job.creation.CreateJobsLambda`.
 This lambda is triggered periodically by a Cloudwatch rule.
 The lambda iterates through each table.
 For each table, it performs a pre-splitting operation on file references in the state store.
-This involves looking for file references that exists within non-leaf partitions, and atomically removing the original reference and creating 2 new references in the child partitions.
+This involves looking for file references that exist within non-leaf partitions, and atomically removing the original reference and creating 2 new references in the child partitions.
 This only moves file references down one "level" on each execution on the lambda, so file references in the root partition do not cascade down to the bottom of the tree.
 The lambda then queries the state store for